Contrasting Monro (NASDAQ:MNRO) and Driven Brands (NASDAQ:DRVN)

 |Monro

-This table compares Driven Brands and Monro’s revenue, earnings per share (EPS) and valuation.
+This table compares Monro and Driven Brands’ top-line revenue, earnings per share and valuation.

 |Gross Revenue